What is seasonal influenza (flu)?

 Where can I get flu vaccine?

-The vaccine is given free of charge to all nationals and non-nationals of Abu Dhabi Emirate at healthcare centers under Abu Dhabi Health Services Company – SEHA, Mubadala Healthcare and some private healthcare facilities.
+The vaccine is available in Abu Dhabi Emirate at healthcare centers under Abu Dhabi Health Services Company – SEHA, Mubadala Healthcare and some private healthcare facilities.

 Who should not be vaccinated?